gyetmarton/BonMal/README.md

 # Bonus Malus optimizer

 This is a program to optimize a Bonus-malus system (BMS).
-The description of the models is presented in my dissertation, Gyetvai, M.: Optimization of Bonus-Malus Systems
+The description of the models is presented in my dissertation, Gyetvai, M.: Optimization of Bonus-Malus Systems.
 To optimize a BMS, set up the parameter.tofl file, then run the Main.py.
 The program will find the optimal solution and write it to the consol.

 ## List of files
+# Main folder
+parameter.tofl - to set the parameters
+Main.py - main file, read the parameters, and solve the model

+# backend
-parameter.json - to set the parameters of the BMS setup/setup.json - to set the parameters  of the policyholders Main.py - main file, read the parameters, and solve the model parameter_read - read the parameters of parameter.json and setup/setup.json general.py - the selection of the model solve_model - setups of the models and calls the required backend to solve it calculation.py - consists functions for calculations consol.py - functions to write the solution to the consol backend_PulP_st_TR - backend- MILP model for the stationary models, with unified transition rules backend_PulP_st_mTR - backend- MILP model for the stationary models, with nonunified transition rules backend_PulP_mp_TR - backend- MILP model for the multiperiod models, with unified transition rules
+stationer_U -  MILP model for the stationary models, with unified transition rules stationer_NU - MILP model for the stationary models, with nonunified transition rules multiperiod_U -  MILP model for the multiperiod models, with unified transition rules

+# util
+calculation.py - consists functions for calculations
+consol.py - functions to write the solution to the consol general.py - selecting the model parameter_read - read the parameters of parameter.tofl
+solve_model - setups of the models and calls the required backend to solve it

 ## Usage
 Set the parameters then run the Main.py